-Each year we are looking for up to three pupils with a first or 2.1 degree, though not necessarily in law, who have an enthusiasm for the type of work we do, sound judgement and the application required to succeed in a very competitive and intellectually demanding environment.
+Each year we are looking to make offers to at least three pupils with a first or 2:1 degree, though not necessarily in law, who have an enthusiasm for the type of work we do, sound judgement and the application required to succeed in a very competitive and intellectually demanding environment.

 We like to recruit our junior members from those who have undertaken pupillage with us.
 We are therefore careful that our pupils acquire all the skills necessary to make them successful commercial chancery barristers.
 During a 12-month pupillage, a pupil will have, on average, four pupil supervisors with whom they will spend the majority of their time.

 Chambers offers mini-pupillages throughout the year.
 Each lasts on average three days.
 Our website also contains guidance on mini-pupillage applications.